SkollAteTheSun/Aircraft-hierarchy/README.md

 # Aircraft-hierarchy

-Software implementation of aircraft hierarchy
+Software implementation of aircraft hierarchy made with C# and Windows Forms.

 The program should provide the ability to perform the following functions:
 * Creation/deletion of objects of the constructed class hierarchy;